Goldinteractive/fe-cli/README.md

 ## Commands

-The CLI has two main commands:
+The CLI has one main command:
  - `setup` - to initialize or update a project
- - `build` - to build manifest information for a facade

 ### `setup`